Polygyny: Asia

 Many majority-Muslim countries retain the traditional Sharia, which interprets teachings of the Quran to permit polygamy with up to four wives.
 Exceptions to this include Albania, Tunisia, Turkey, and former Soviet republics.
 Though about 70% of the population of Albania is historically Muslim, the majority is non-practicing.
 Turkey and Tunisia are countries with overwhelmingly Muslim populations that enforce secularist practices by law.
 In the former Soviet republics, a prohibition against polygamy has been inherited from Soviet law.
 In the 21st century, a revival of the practice of polygamy in the Muslim world has contributed to efforts to re-establish its legality and legitimacy in some countries and communities where it is illegal.

 Proposals have been made to re-legalize polygamy in other ex-Soviet Muslim republics, such as Kazakhstan, Azerbaijan and Uzbekistan.

 The original wife (or legal wife) was referred to as the zhèngshì (正室; 정실, jeongsil; lit. 'main room') in China, Japan and Korea, with dàpó (大婆; 'big woman, big wife') as the slang term.
-The official wife was called 'big mother' (大媽 (dàmā)), mother, or aunt.
+The official wife was called 'big mother' (大媽 (大妈, dàmā)), mother, or aunt.
 The child of the concubine addressed the big mother as "aunt".

-The written word for the second woman was cèshì (側室; 측실, cheuksil) and literally means '[she who occupies] the side room'.
+The written word for the second woman was cèshì (側室 (侧室); 측실, cheuksil) and literally means '[she who occupies] the side room'.
 This word was also used in both Korea and Japan.
 They were also called qiè (妾; 첩, cheop) in China and Korea.
 The common terms referring to the second woman, and the act of having the second woman respectively, are èrnǎi (二奶), literally 'the second wife'.